Updated on May 1st, 2023

 Tapioca Starch

-• FRESH QUALITY – We make sure our organic tapioca flour starch are fresh and sealed correctly to give you the best quality.
-Kate’s organic tapioca starch makes a great addition to paleo diets since the starch derives from the natural cassava root.
+- FRESH QUALITY: Our organic tapioca flour starch is fresh and correctly sealed to ensure you receive the best quality product; Kate’s organic tapioca starch makes a great addition to paleo diets since the starch derives from the natural cassava root

 The big selling point of tapioca starch, as opposed to almond or coconut flour, is its finer grain size and the slicker, silkier texture of the resulting recipe.
 It’s a little bit like the crunchy coating that you get at some -Chinese takeout places – a very smooth, glossy effect.
 Tapioca starch is definitely not for the low-carb crowd, but it’s perfect if what you want is a wonderful crispy coating without any noticeable texture.
 It also works well as a thickener in gravies and soups.